 The Song of the 144,000

-14 1 Then I looked, and there before me was the Lamb, standing on Mount Zion, and with him 144,000 who had his name and his Father's name written on their foreheads.
-2 And I heard a sound from heaven like the roar of rushing waters and like a loud peal of thunder.
-The sound I heard was like that of harpists playing their harps.
-3 And they sang a new song before the throne and before the four living creatures and the elders.
-No one could learn the song except the 144,000 who had been redeemed from the earth.
-4 These are those who did not defile themselves with women, for they remained virgins.
-They follow the Lamb wherever he goes.
-They were purchased from among mankind and offered as firstfruits to God and the Lamb.
-5 No lie was found in their mouths; they are blameless.
+14 1 Then I looked, and there was the Lamb, standing on Mount Zion!
+And with him were one hundred forty-four thousand who had his name and his Father's name written on their foreheads.
+2 And I heard a voice from heaven like the sound of many waters and like the sound of loud thunder; the voice I heard was like the sound of harpists playing on their harps, 3 and they sing a new song before the throne and before the four living creatures and before the elders.
+No one could learn that song except the one hundred forty-four thousand who have been redeemed from the earth.
+4 It is these who have not defiled themselves with women, for they are virgins; these follow the Lamb wherever he goes.
+They have been redeemed from humankind as first fruits for God and the Lamb, 5 and in their mouth no lie was found; they are blameless.

 The Messages of the Three Angels

-13 Then I heard a voice from heaven say, "Write this: Blessed are the dead who die in the Lord from now on."
-"Yes," says the Spirit, "they will rest from their labor, for their deeds will follow them."
+13 And I heard a voice from heaven saying, "Write this: Blessed are the dead who from now on die in the Lord."
+"Yes," says the Spirit, "they will rest from their labors, for their deeds follow them."

 The Harvest of the Earth

-14 I looked, and there before me was a white cloud, and seated on the cloud was one like a son of man with a crown of gold on his head and a sharp sickle in his hand.
-15 Then another angel came out of the temple and called in a loud voice to him who was sitting on the cloud, "Take your sickle and reap, because the time to reap has come, for the harvest of the earth is ripe."
-16 So he who was seated on the cloud swung his sickle over the earth, and the earth was harvested.
-17 Another angel came out of the temple in heaven, and he too had a sharp sickle.
-18 Still another angel, who had charge of the fire, came from the altar and called in a loud voice to him who had the sharp sickle, "Take your sharp sickle and gather the clusters of grapes from the earth's vine, because its grapes are ripe."
-19 The angel swung his sickle on the earth, gathered its grapes and threw them into the great winepress of God's wrath.
-20 They were trampled in the winepress outside the city, and blood flowed out of the press, rising as high as the horses' bridles for a distance of 1,600 stadia.
+14 Then I looked, and there was a white cloud, and seated on the cloud was one like the Son of Man, with a golden crown on his head, and a sharp sickle in his hand!
+15 Another angel came out of the temple, calling with a loud voice to the one who sat on the cloud, "Use your sickle and reap, for the hour to reap has come, because the harvest of the earth is fully ripe."
+16 So the one who sat on the cloud swung his sickle over the earth, and the earth was reaped.
+17 Then another angel came out of the temple in heaven, and he too had a sharp sickle.
+18 Then another angel came out from the altar, the angel who has authority over fire, and he called with a loud voice to him who had the sharp sickle, "Use your sharp sickle and gather the clusters of the vine of the earth, for its grapes are ripe."
+19 So the angel swung his sickle over the earth and gathered the vintage of the earth, and he threw it into the great wine press of the wrath of God.
+20 And the wine press was trodden outside the city, and blood flowed from the wine press, as high as a horse's bridle, for a distance of about two hundred miles.